-To further evaluate the convergent and discriminant validity of the reflective scale in the third sample, the Negative affect scale was measured with the observerd and formative scales which were used in study two.
-The negative affect scale is part of The positive/negative affect scale (PANAS), developed by Watson et al. (), which includes 20 items.
-The original scale consists of 10 words describing negative emotions (e.g., sad, upset, guilty etc.) and 10 words describing positive emotions (e.g., interested, enthusiastic, proud etc.).
-In the current research, only the 10 words describing negative emotions were used Respondents were asked to indicate on a Likert-type score, ranging from 1 = not at all to 6 = very much, to what extent they had experienced the 10 emotions in the past six months.
+To further evaluate the convergent and discriminant validity of the reflective scale in the third sample, the negative affect scale was measured with the observed and formative scales used in the second study.
+The negative affect scale is part of the positive/negative affect scale (PANAS), developed by Watson et al. (1984), which includes 20 items.
+The original scale consists of 10 words describing negative emotions (e.g.,“sad,” “upset,” “guilty” etc.) and 10 words describing positive emotions (e.g., “interested,” “enthusiastic,” “proud” etc.).
+In this study, only the 10 words describing negative emotions were used Respondents were asked to indicate on a Likert-type scale, ranging from 1 = not at all to 6 = very much, to what extent they had experienced the 10 emotions in the past six months.

 Procedure

-Study one
+Study One

-Five in-depth interviews were conducted to collect reflective indicators of the newely developed reflective scale.
-The employees were identified through a snowball sampling method, which started with the help of an antibullying nongovernmental organization (NGO) operating in Israel.
+Five in-depth interviews were conducted to collect reflective indicators of the newly developed reflective scale.
+The employees were identified through a snowball sampling method, which started with the aid of an anti-bullying nongovernmental organization (NGO) operating in Israel.
 The NGO helped identify targets who expressed a willingness to participate in the research.
-The NGO was no longer involved in the research from that point on.
+After that point, the NGO was no longer involved in the research.

-Study two
+Study Two

 Questionnaires were administered to employees in various organizations by students who were engaged in a seminar in Croatia and in Israel.
-Before obtaining the participants' consent, it was specified that the questionnaire was anonymous and that there would be no consequences for returning an incomplete questionnaire.
+Before obtaining the participants’ consent, it was specified that the questionnaire was anonymous and that there would be no consequences for returning an incomplete questionnaire.
 Finally, participants were assured that no specific identifying information about the organizations would be processed.

-Study three
+Study Three

 Preschool teachers were invited by their union to participate in research aimed to understand their experiences during work.
-Similarly to study two, participants' consent was obtained, and anonymity was assured.
+Similar to the second study, participants’ consent was obtained and anonymity was assured.

 Results

-Study two
+Study Two

-Following the item collection of the reflective scale in study one, to assess the research hypotheses, the research model in Figure 2 was constructed.
-Data were analyzed using partial least squares structural equation modeling (PLS-SEM) (Hair et al., ).
-This method was chosen due to its ability to distinguish between formative and reflective measurement scales and evaluate them relying on solid measurement theory.
+Following the item collection of the reflective scale in the first study, the research model in Figure 2 was constructed to assess the hypotheses.
+Data were analyzed using partial least squares structural equation modeling (PLS-SEM) (Hair et al., 2017).
+This method was chosen due to its ability to distinguish between formative and reflective measurement scales and evaluate them based on solid measurement theory.

 [INSERT FIGURE 2 HERE]

-As shown in Figure 2, based on the theoretical model paths were specified between formative and reflective measures of perceived incivility, between the reflective measure and moral disengagement, between the reflective measure and the bystander scale, between the reflective measure and the perpetration scale, between the bystander scale and moral disengagement, and between both moral disengagement and the bystander scale and the perpetration scale.
+As shown in Figure 2, based on the theoretical model paths were specified between: formative and reflective measures of perceived incivility; the reflective measure and moral disengagement; the reflective measure and the bystander scale; the reflective measure and the perpetration scale; the bystander scale and moral disengagement; and both moral disengagement and the bystander scale and the perpetration scale.

 As can be seen in Figure 2, the R2 result for moral disengagement was rather weak (0.108), whereas the R2 values of the perpetration scale (0.314) and bystander scale (0.409) were moderate.
-The R2 score (0.601) of the reflective scale can be considered as high (Hair et al., ).
+The R2 score (0.601) of the reflective scale can be considered as high (Hair et al., 2017).
 In addition to measuring the R2 values, the change in the R2 value when a specified exogenous construct is omitted from the model should be used to evaluate its impact on the endogenous constructs.
-This measure is referred to as the f2 effect size, for which values of 0.02, 0.15, and 0.35, respectively, represent small, medium, and large effects (Hair et al., ).
+This measure is referred to as the f2 effect size, for which values of 0.02, 0.15, and 0.35, respectively, represent small, medium, and large effects (Hair et al., 2017).